 Empty your wallet along Orchard Road

 The myth of Southeast Asia as a bargain-basement destination gets completely debunked when you’re shopping along Orchard Road, Singapore’s high street.
 Stippled with air-conditioned malls and trendy high-end fashion boutiques, Orchard Road is among the best places to shop in Singapore and the perfect consumerist escape from Singapore’s more cultural attractions.
+(It’s also a great place to cool down in Singapore’s sweltering heat.)

 Even if you’re not keen on dispensing with your entire travel budget in one glorious day of splurging, the area’s malls also feature some of the best food in Singapore.
 Here are some of the best places to check out along Orchard Road: